Addressing the Roofing Industry’s Labor Shortage

 In addition to missed opportunities for more work, the shortage is also leading to increased project costs.
 According to the contractors surveyed for Roofing Contractor’s 2019 State of the Industry report, 74 percent said labor costs have climbed, with the average increase being approximately 13 percent.

 At the Asphalt Roofing Manufacturers Association (ARMA), we are all too aware that the labor shortage impacts the manufacturer companies that make up our membership as well as the roofing contractors they work with.
-An upcoming RC webinar sponsored by ARMA on Nov.
-21 will address causes of the shortage, which extend well beyond the roofing industry, and recommendations to combat this challenge that are applicable to contractors and manufacturers alike.
+An RC webinar sponsored by ARMA addresses causes of the shortage, which extend well beyond the roofing industry, and recommendations to combat this challenge that are applicable to contractors and manufacturers alike.

 Increasing Industry Awareness